The Challenges of Unschooling: Report III from the Survey

 The biggest challenge to unschoolers: standing up to social norms.

-[Note: The social media counts accidentally reset to 0 on this post.]
-This past fall, I conducted a survey of 232 “unschooling” families who have children older than 5 years.
+This past fall, Gina Riley and I conducted a survey of 232 “unschooling” families who have children older than 5 years.
 This is the last in a series of three reports on that survey.
 In the first report, I described the survey method, gave some demographic information about the families that responded, and summarized their responses to questions about the definition and benefits of unschooling as applied to their family.
 In the second report, I described the various paths that led these families to unschooling, including their previous experiences with conventional schooling and homeschooling, their observations of their children’s natural ways of learning, and the influence of authors who had written about natural forms of education.
 Now, in this final report, I examine the challenges of unschooling as experienced by the families in the survey.

 Briefly, for those who are new to the topic and have not yet read the previous reports, families who identify themselves as unschoolers are those that do not send their children to school and do not do at home the kinds of things that are done at school.
 More specifically, they do not establish a curriculum for their children, do not require their children to do particular assignments for the purpose of education, and do not test their children to measure progress.
 Instead, they allow their children freedom to pursue their own interests and to learn, in their own ways, what they need to know to follow those interests.
 They also, in various ways, provide an environmental context and support for their children’s learning.
 To learn more about the various ways by which unschoolers operationalize these ideas, and the many benefits that these families see in unschooling, both for the child and for the family as a whole, look back at Report I.